Kalamkari: Technique

 The first step in creating Kalamkari is steeping it in astringents and buffalo milk and then drying it under the sun.
 Afterwards, the red, black, brown, and violet portions of the designs are outlined with a mordant and cloth are then placed in a bath of alizarin.
 The next step is to cover the cloth, except for the parts to be dyed blue, in wax, and immerse the cloth in indigo dye.
 The wax is then scraped off and the remaining areas are painted by hand, similar to Indonesian batik.

 To create design contours, artists use a bamboo or date palm stick pointed at one end with a bundle of fine hair attached to this pointed end to serve as the brush or pen.
 This pen is soaked in a mixture of jaggery and water; one by one these are applied, then the vegetable dyes are added.

-In Iran, the fabric is printed using patterned wooden stamps.
+In Isfahan, Iran, the fabric is printed using patterned wooden stamps or metal stamps.

-Color fixing
+Colour fixing

-Dyes for the cloth are obtained by extracting colors from various roots, leaves, and mineral salts of iron, tin, copper, and alum.
+Dyes for the cloth are obtained by extracting colours from various roots, leaves, and mineral salts of iron, tin, copper, and alum.
 Various effects are obtained by using cow dung, seeds, plants and crushed flowers to obtain natural dye.
 Along with buffalo milk, myrobalan is used in kalamkari.
 Myrobalan is also used to remove the odd smell of buffalo milk.
-The fixing agents available in the myrobalan can easily fix the dye or color of the textile while treating the fabric.
+The fixing agents available in the myrobalan can easily fix the dye or colour of the textile while treating the fabric.
 Alum is used in making natural dyes and also while treating the fabric.
-Alum ensures the stability of the color in Kalamkari fabric.
+Alum ensures the stability of the colour in Kalamkari fabric.